 - Conclusion: The resolution of conflicts and wrap up.

 Remember how much you plot and how you do it depend on what works best for you.

-I have put together a Plot Line Checklist that is available to download for free.
+I put together a Plot Line Checklist which is available to download for free.
 It includes each section of story plotting as outlined in this article, as well as detailed lists of what is important for basic character development and story arc formula.